-If an entity does not file its franchise tax report and all required information reports and/or does not pay tax, penalty or interest due within 45 days of Notice of Intent to Forfeit Right to Transact Business, its powers, rights and right to transact business in Texas may be forfeited.
+If an entity does not file all required reports and/or does not pay tax, penalty or interest due within 45 days of Notice of Intent to Forfeit Right to Transact Business, its powers, rights and right to transact business in Texas may be forfeited.
 Entities that fail to file or pay within 120 days of the forfeiture of the right to transact business are subject to having their registration forfeited.